Phoenix broker finds Zillow is overvaluing homes, here's how to determine actual listing price

 How can you know a home value estimate is too good to be true?

-Carter says automated calculations are a starting point, but they can’t replace what humans can do to find out the actual value of a home.
+Automated calculations are a starting point, but Carter said they can’t replace what humans can do to find out the actual value of a home.

 How can experts help figure out the actual value of your home?